Shopping Cart

 About the Play:

-All the Way Home is a full-length drama by Tad Mosel, based on the Pulitzer Prize-winning novel, A Death in the Family, by James Agee, a semi-autobiographical work about the impact of his own father's death on his family.
-A portrait of early twentieth century family life and the crushing intrusion of sudden death.
+All the Way Home is a full-length drama by Tad Mosel, based on the Pulitzer Prize-winning semi-autobiographical novel, A Death in the Family, by James Agee.
+A portrait of early 20th century family life and the crushing intrusion of sudden death.
+All the Way Home is about young woman who must consequently cope with the loss of her husband and the necessity of raising their children alone.
 Especially recommended for school and contest use.

-The sudden death of a Southern husband and father and its effect on his family is the subject of Tad Mosel's Pulitzer Prize-winning adaptation of James Agee's Pulitzer Prize-winning novel A Death in the Family.
-While the play is set over 100 years ago in Knoxville, Tennessee, it explores all the universal emotions that ring true today when a loved one is suddenly taken away.
+All the Way Home is an intimate multi-generational portrait of a family blindsided by grief.
+The sudden death of a husband and father and its effect on his family is the subject of Tad Mosel's Pulitzer Prize-winning adaptation adaption of the novel, A Death in the Family by James Agee.
+While the play is set over 100 years ago in a small-town, it explores all the universal emotions that ring true today when a loved one is suddenly taken away.
 The Folletts are a close-knit family, although they have different temperaments and beliefs.
 Jay is a reformed alcoholic who has turned to a more stable family life and career.
 His wife, Mary, is deeply religious.
 They truly love each other, although some issues, such as her zealous approach to religion and her reluctance to tell their son, Rufus, about her pregnancy, create conflict between the two.
-When Jay, who is a husband, a father, a son and a brother, dies unexpectedly in a car accident during a visit to see his ailing father, the tragic death shatters the hearts of his wife and young son and leaves his extended family in shock and to cope with the loss.
+When Jay, who is a husband, a father, a son and a brother, dies unexpectedly in a car accident during a visit to see his ailing father, the tragic death shatters the hearts of his wife and young son and leaves his extended family shaken to its core.
+The loss digs deep, yet a mother quietly clings to the promise of renewal and life.
+All the Way Home is a story of loss, love, and spiritual transformation.

 Cast: 7 female, 6 male, 1 male child, extras